videojs/videojs-contrib-ads/docs/developer/overview.md

 ### snapshot.js

-Feature that captures the player state and restores it before and after ads.
+Feature that captures the player state before ads and restores it after ads.

 ### states.js

-Used to import any files in the `tates` folder.
+Used to import modules from the `states` folder.
+This works around an issue with bundler where importing the files directly may not load them in the correct order.

 ### states